MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-migrate-os.md

 1. Sign in as **Admin** on the Surface Hub 2S.
 2. Navigate to **All apps** > **Settings** > **Update and Security** > **Windows Update** and install all available updates.
 3. Restart the device and recheck the UEFI version using the Surface app.
-4. If the UEFI version still does not meet the requirements, consider updating via bare metal recovery.
+4. If the UEFI version still doesn't meet the requirements, consider updating via bare metal recovery.

-#### Update the UEFI via Bare Metal Recovery (BMR) Image
+#### Update the UEFI via bare metal recovery (BMR) image

 1. Visit the [Surface recovery site](https://support.microsoft.com/surfacerecoveryimage), select **Surface Hub 2S**, and enter your device’s serial number.
 2. Follow the instructions to download and apply the BMR image using a formatted USB drive.